Frequently Asked Questions

 How do I register for these graduate classes?

-This depends on the specialization you choose.
+This depends on the concentration you choose.
 If you are in the online program, your graduate advisor will contact you before the semester begins to register you for the course(s).
-If you are in the professional master’s or research and theory program, you must contact your graduate advisor before the semester begins to request to be registered for the course(s), some of which you may be able to register yourself for in ONE.UF.
+If you are in the on campus program, you must contact your graduate advisor before the semester begins to request to be registered for the course(s), some of which you may be able to register yourself for in ONE.UF.

 When should I apply to the MAMC program?